ecr007/English-World/Phrases-Vocabulary/F.md

 Found: (verb) Establish or originate.
 Past Tense: Founded | Past Participle: Founded | E.g: Beverly Smith founded your company in 1935.

 Fell off: (verb) to drop unintentionally to the ground from (a high object, bicycle, etc).
 E.g: I fell of my bike.

+Fascinating: (adj) Extremely interesting

+Frightening: (adj) making someone afraid or anxious; terrifying.
+E.g: A frightening experience.

+Funny: (adj) Causing laughter amusement; Humorous.
+E.g: A funny story.

+We **felt sorry for** him, so we took him in: It means they or someone felt pity or compassion for someone, so they invite him to stay with them.